More than 62,000 people in the U.S. are diagnosed with Leukemia a year a severe blood cancer where the bone marrow produces abnormal cells.

 Leukemia, a name derived from the Greek words for “white blood,” is a cancer of the blood cells that begins in the bone marrow, the spongy tissue inside our bones that serves as our body’s blood cell factory.
 When a patient has leukemia, abnormal immature white blood cells (called blasts) multiply uncontrollably, filling up the bone marrow, and preventing production of other cells important for survival, namely red blood cells and platelets.
 This leads to infections, anemia and abnormal bleeding.
 The blasts then spill out of the bone marrow into the bloodstream, the lymph nodes, spleen and brain.

-(ALL), occurs when too many stem cells become abnormal lymphocytes.
+Acute lymphoblastic leukemia (ALL), occurs when too many stem cells become abnormal lymphocytes.
 These leukemia cells invade the body quickly, spreading to the lymph nodes, liver, spleen and central nervous system (the brain and spinal cord).
-Acute myelogenous leukemia

 Treatment advances in chronic leukemia have rapidly progressed in recent years.
 In 2015, the American Society of Clinical Oncology Researchers named new treatments for CLL as the cancer “Advance of the Year.”
 In the U.S., adults with chronic leukemia have five-year survival rates roughly between 60 and 80 percent.